sazzadk/aws-polly-demo-python/Readme.md

 Once the mp3 for the submitted text is ready, user can play the file from the website.

 The API GET function allows a search of all available transcriptions.
+### Tutorial based approach and coding ###
+Wanted to make this as easy to follow as possible for anyone starting out learning AWS services and python.
+The scripts are numbered sequeunces to make it easy to follow.
+When it comes to API gateway and IAM, AWS automates a lot of configuration behind the scene which is difficult to find even in AWS API documentation.
+CORS is one such setup.

+The scripts for API gateway try to add some examples and documents to help understand the concepts.
 ## Architecture ##
 ![Data flow](architecture.png)
 ### AWS Components used ###